epxzzy/Dead-Comedians-Resource-Expansion/README.md

 # *Credit to doctor4t's server
-## Credit to eppxzy for help with repo, Diemant for 2/4 mixin tutorials and providing the doctor4t recomandations
+## Credit to epxzzy for help with repo, Diemant for 2/4 mixin tutorials and providing the doctor4t recomandations